damionrashford/page-analyzer/README.md

 ### Step 1: Get the Bookmarklet Code

-1. Open the `bookmarklet.js` file in this repository
+1. Open the `bookmarklet.js` file above
 2. Copy the entire contents (the code that starts with `javascript:`)

 ### Step 2: Create the Bookmark